fiveoceans-dev/pokernft/docs/game-states.md

 # Poker Table State Machine

 This document describes the server-side `TableState` lifecycle for a single no-limit Texas Hold'em table.
 Each state has clear entry conditions, responsibilities and exit criteria.
+Module responsibilities that drive these transitions are detailed in [`modules.md`](./modules.md).

 ## States